 Students must apply for graduation and meet all program requirements in order to receive their Award(s).
-A cumulative GPA of 2.0 is required for graduation and the student must be in good standing with the college.
+The Graduation Grade Point average calculated includes only those courses required for graduation.
+When a course is taken more than once, the final or highest grade will be used in calculating the grade point average for graduation.
+A 2.0 grade point average is required for graduation and the student must be in good standing with the college.
 The letter grade of d (60-69) will be awarded if earned, but will carry no credit for course completion.